 If you’re not familiar with online scheduling, we’ve created this landing page of a sales demo at a make-believe company so you can try it yourself.

-Many companies land somewhere in the middle, between having no public registration available for sales demos and having a fully integrated data flow into a mailing list management service.
+Many companies land somewhere in the middle, between having no public registration available for sales demos and having a fully integrated data flow into an email list management service.

 If you are still in the process of setting up a sales demo registration form, we recommend you start by identifying your ideal customer persona.
 What are the key indicators that your product will be a good fit for your lead?
 It’s standard to request a name, email and phone number on your registration form.
 What other key information can you request, to help determine the lead’s qualification for a sales call?